bezurn004/Obsi-Forge-Apedia/Moves/Connection/MV_Develop a Relationship.md

 ---
+## Source
+SourceMaterial: "Ironsworn: Starforged"
+SourceAuthor: "Shawn Tompkin"
+SourceLink:

+## Page
+aliases:
-Alias: "Develop a Relationship (move)"
+  - "Develop a Relationship (move)"
 PageType: Move
 PageCategory: Connection
+PageOrder: 2

+## Oracle
+MoveName: Develop a Relationship
 InlineCmd: DYR
 Trigger: "When you reinforce your relationship with a connection by doing one of the following"
 Approach: